 From there, you will be asked to give a name to the location, as well as the address and the location starting day.
 This will help in terms of location settings and clocking in via the Deputy smartphone app.

-Now we can add our employees into the system.
-It’s possible that one employee can work at multiple locations, so if they are already into the system, there is no need to enter their names here if they’ve been added in an earlier step.
-This also helps prevent duplicate employee entries in the system.
+Now we can add our team members into the system.
+It’s possible that one team member can work at multiple locations, so if they are already into the system, there is no need to enter their names here if they’ve been added in an earlier step.
+This also helps prevent duplicate team member entries in the system.

-In this next page, you can manually enter your employee's’ names.
+In this next page, you can manually enter your team member’s names.
 Optionally, you can enter their mobile number and email address, this is for Deputy email invite purposes.
-If you need more spaces to add extra employees, simply click the ‘Add More’ button.
+If you need more spaces to add extra team members, simply click the ‘Add More’ button.